Lesson:

 In no time at all, your fears will begin to go as you begin to trust God,

-trust in huge armies, but trust in our wonderful God!
+don't need to trust in huge armies, but trust in our wonderful God!

 God bless.